Giving Tuesday 2025 is gonna be The One That Blew Us Away.

 Looking Back

-2024 marks the 12th anniversary of Giving Tuesday—meaning that many nonprofiteers remember that first year we tried this wacky idea.
+2024 was the 12th anniversary of Giving Tuesday—meaning that many nonprofiteers remember that first year we tried this wacky idea.
 But do you remember how much was raised on Giving Tuesday 2012?
 An adorable $12 million.
 (Yes, with an "m".)

-And now, a little over a decade later, we're looking at an inspiring prediction of $3.45 BILLION.
+And now, a little over a decade later, we're looking at beating 2024's astounding $3.6 BILLION raised across 36.1 million donors by (a predicted) 8-11%.

 A Generosity Tsunami